panda-lsy/HMCL-PE-User-Manual/time-to-play/game-crashed/README.md

 First thing you need to check is **logs**

-And as shown in the quote above, troubleshooting without error logs is **HARD**
+And as shown in the quote above, troubleshooting without error logs is like fixing a leak blinded